SRAM

 This brings us back to the SRAM.

-No SRAM is used by the compiler other than the space needed for the software stack and frame.
+No SRAM is used by the compiler other than the space needed for the software stack ($SWSTACK) and frame

 Some statements might use some SRAM.
 When this is the case it is mentioned in the help topic of that statement.